thehunterofshadows/Course3FinalAssignment/README.md

 4. The README that explains the analysis files is clear and understandable.
 5. The work submitted for this project is the work of the student who submitted it.

-## Script Description:
+## Script Descriptions:

-### readMergeData - This function will pull in the test and train data, and merge the results
+#### readMergeData - This function will pull in the test and train data, and merge the results
+#### this function will also apply the column names from the features.txt

 ```R
   ##Read in the test data, subject, and activitiy ID, then combine